-Between 1 January 2023 to 31 December 2023, the range of the GBP to USD exchange rate has a low of 1.1840 and a high of 1.3098, the average being 1.2438.
-If £19.1m is assumed to represent the average exchange rate, then based on the low of 1.1840 the valuation increases by approximately 5% to £20.1m and based on the high of 1.3098 the valuation reduces by approximately 5% to £18.1m giving a potential movement of 10% in the valuation.
+Between 1 January 2024 to 31 December 2024, the range of the GBP to USD exchange rate has a low of 1.2345 and a high of 1.3410, the average being 1.2779.
+If £19.1m is assumed to represent the average exchange rate, then based on the low of 1.2345 the valuation increases by approximately 4% to £19.8m and based on the high of 1.3410 the valuation reduces by approximately 5% to £18.2m giving a potential movement of 9% in the valuation.
 Whilst the Board is not in a position to mitigate any potential exchange rate variation, until such time as the realisation of the Snorkel International investment is known, it will continue to consider such means as may be possible to maximise the GBP return to shareholders.

-If the assumption is made that both the progress within Snorkel International and the wider global market conditions will continue to improve, then the Board note that the valuation could potentially increase beyond the £19.1m which is underpinned by the Preferred Interest element.
+As the future performance of both Snorkel International and the wider global market conditions are unknown, the Board note that the valuation could potentially increase beyond the £19.1m which is underpinned by the Preferred Interest element.
 However, the Board has considered various Snorkel International trading scenarios, based around historic sales growth trends and does not believe the valuation is likely to materially increase from £19.1m in the near future.